 On the 12th of April 2015, a devastating earthquake hit Nepal, including its capital Kathmandu, demolishing half a million buildings, killing 8.800 and injuring over 16.000 people.

-As most of the terrestrial communication infrastructure was destroyed as well, the research and education network of Nepal, NREN, participated in the relief work by setting up emergency wireless networks at a number of hospitals treating earthquake victims.
+With most of the terrestrial communication infrastructure destroyed, the research and education network of Nepal, NREN, participated in the relief work by setting up emergency wireless networks at a number of hospitals treating earthquake victims.

 “The doctors were astonished to see something deployed so quickly under such a panic.
 It was really a plug and pay kind of thing – thanks to the InterLab teammates who made it so easy for us.
 Our first success in Dhulikhel Hospital.”